patriciaroze/PCBS-Sentiment_Analysis/README.md

-# PCBS-Sentiment_Analysis_Python
+# Sentiment Analysis with Supervised learning models

 ## Introduction
-The goal of this project is to create a Sentiment Analysis classifier of Amazon food reviews.
-The dataset I am working on is made of ~ 500,000 reviews from Oct 1999 to Oct 2012.
-The expected outcome of the project is a classifier able to predict the polarity (positive or negative) of the opinion of the reviewer.
+The goal of this project is to compare the acuracy of three supervised learning models in a Sentiment Analysis classification task.
+The dataset I am working on is made of ~ 500,000 reviews of Amazon food products, written from Oct 1999 to Oct 2012.

-If time, some further developments may include :
+### Downloading the dataset
-- performance comparisons of different machine learning methods
+The dataset was too big to upload to Github, but you can download it here : https://drive.google.com/file/d/1JEipy9qa67FuMeqkL_uuLxQIwEEcBo3J/view?usp=sharing

-- performance comparison of simple lexicon-based/rule-based classifiers vs ML classifiers
+To execute the script, create a folder named 'data' in your working directory (the folder containing my script).

-To start, the first classifier that we will try to compute is a Naive Bayes classifier.
-I chose this method because it is fast and efficient to solve this kind of problems [1].
+Download the csv

 ## 1. Exploring the dataset